EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 current practice of provisioning OHS data in reports could be improved, specifically when it comes to national or research data not covered by European legislation.
-Moreover, no generic strategy for surveillance data reporting is currently available that could be adopted by all, OHS related scientific disciplines including e.g. environmental science.
+Moreover, no generic strategy for surveillance data reporting is currently available that could be adopted by all OHS related scientific disciplines including e.g. environmental science.

 The Joint Integrative Project (JIP) “One health suRveillance Initiative